 4. Snow Emergency

-Closings are at the library director’s discretion or the board president.
-If he/she is unavailable the staff should use their own judgment
+Closings are at the library director’s discretion or their designee.
+If he/she is unavailable, the staff should use their own judgment

 5. Severe Storms